This year I turn 30, it's made me think about a few things.

 This thinking interests me because the last few years have perhaps been the most confusing years of my life.
 It has felt a bit like being in a tumble dryer.
 My head is still spinning.

 I’ve had a big re-think when it comes to what kind of work I want to do and how I do it.
 I’ve married and changed my name, going from being a very independent person who has always done everything by myself to being a part of a couple and a team.
 I’ve had to learn how to be vulnerable, to ask for help and rely on someone else.
 It’s occasionally been very scary.
-I’ve learned that things are never as simple as they seem.
+I’ve learned that things are rarely as simple as they seem.

 The great teacher